deepkit/deepkit-website2/src/pages/documentation/dependency-injection.md

 ## Dependency Injection

 With Dependency Injection, nothing is requested, but it is explicitly provided by the user or received by the code.
-As can be seen in the example of Inversion of Control, the dependency injection pattern has already been applied there.
+As can be seen in the example earlier, the dependency injection pattern has already been applied there.
 Specifically, constructor injection can be seen there, since the dependency is declared in the constructor.
 So UserRepository must now be used as follows.

 ```typescript
 const users = new UserRepository(new HttpClient());